Certificate in Media and Politics (CMAP)

 Northwestern University in Qatar students can pursue a Minor in Media and Politics.
 NU-Q students should refer to the NU-Q website for detailed program requirements.

-3 courses at NU-Q + 3 courses at SFS-Q + certificate thesis
+3 courses at NU-Q + 3 courses at GU-Q + certificate thesis or ePortfolio

-The Certificate in Media and Politics requires that students complete six courses total plus a 25-30 page thesis.
+The Certificate in Media and Politics requires that students complete six courses total plus either a 25-30 page thesis or an ePortfolio.

 Three courses are taken at Georgetown, and they comprise:

 - one core media and politics course

 - one advanced comparative politics course